 Sustainable Beauty Editors Choice: Earth Harbor | Aurora | Superfood Luminance Ampoule

 Why?
-Packed with vibrant superfoods and antioxidantslike avocado fruit oil, organic seaweed extract, organic neem seed oil, and hemp seed oilthat support the skin’s natural healing ability, help to brighten complexion, and balance skin tone.
+Packed with vibrant superfoods and antioxidants—like avocado fruit oil, organic seaweed extract, organic neem seed oil, and hemp seed oil—that support the skin’s natural healing ability, help to brighten complexion, and balance skin tone.

-Protecting the skin from sun damage is a universal skin care tip.
+Protect The Skin From The Sun Using SPFProtecting the skin from sun damage is a universal skin care tip.
 But it is especially important for those with dark or Black skin to prevent hyperpigmentation.
 The UVA and UVB rays released from the sun can cause a variety of skin and health issues such as; cancer, hyperpigmentation, premature aging, fine lines, wrinkles, and poor skin texture (7).

 If you have dark or Black skin, you might find that you tend to burn less easily, so it can become a struggle to remember to wear sunscreen.
 Because burning from the sun’s rays can be a great reminder of how important it is to protect the skin and wear sunscreen.